francisco-camargo/local-pytorch-with-docker/README.md

 ## Goal

-The purpose of this repo is to enable the user to quickly run PyTorch code on their local WIndows machine on CPU using Docker.
+The purpose of this repo is to enable the user to quickly run PyTorch code on their local Windows machine on CPU using Docker.

-## Container Strategy
+## Getting Started

-**Single Dockerfile approach**:

-- Start with Ubuntu base image (no CUDA needed)
-- Install uv inside container
-- Copy pyproject.toml and install CPU PyTorch with `uv sync`
-- Optimize for CPU performance (OpenMP, MKL)
-- Set up proper Python path and working directory
-- No volume mounts for dependencies (everything baked in)

-**What it does:**

-- Uses Python 3.11 base image (has Python already)
-- Installs uv
-- Copies your pyproject.toml
-- Installs dependencies with uv
-- Keeps container running so VSCode can connect

-**What you need:**

-1. Dockerfile
-2. `pyproject.toml` with just PyTorch CPU
-3. **Quick rebuild:** `./rebuild.sh` (does steps 4-6 automatically)
+1. **Quick (re)build:** `./rebuild.sh` (does steps 2-5 automatically).
+If successful you end up with a running container with PyTorch installed

    OR manually:

-4. Generate lockfile: `uv lock`
+2. Generate lockfile: `uv lock`
-5. `docker build --no-cache -t pytorch-cpu .`
+3. `docker build --no-cache -t pytorch-cpu .`
-6. `docker run -d pytorch-cpu`
+4. `docker run -d pytorch-cpu`
-7. Sanity check by running:
+5. Sanity check by running:

    ```bash
    # Using the built-in sanity check script
    docker exec -it <container_id> uv run python sanity_check.py
    ```

-8. Train a simple neural network:
+6. Train a simple neural network:

    ```bash
    # Train CNN on MNIST dataset